Stars1233/RoboBrain2.0/README.md

 ## 🚀 Key Highlights

-### 1. Comprehensive Upgrade in ✨ Native 3D Spatial Reasoning ✨
+### 1. Comprehensive Upgrade in ✨ Percise 3D Spatial Reasoning ✨
 Compared to version 2.0, **RoboBrain-2.5** achieves a leap in spatial perception and reasoning capabilities:
 *   **From 2D to 3D:** Upgraded from predicting coordinate points on 2D images to predicting coordinate points with depth information in **3D space** (3D Spatial Referring).
 *   **Relative to Absolute:** Evolved from understanding relative spatial relationships to measuring **absolute 3D spatial metric information** (3D Spatial Measuring).
 The model can comprehend precise physical constraint instructions (e.g., "hovering 1-5 cm above").